Spacecraft magnetometer: By mounting

 The simplest magnetometer implementations are mounted directly to their vehicles.
 However, this places the sensor close to potential interferences such as vehicle currents and ferrous materials.
 For relatively insensitive work, such as "compasses" (attitude sensing) in Low Earth orbit, this may be sufficient.

-The most sensitive magnetometer instruments are mounted on long booms, deployed away from the craft (e.g., the Voyagers, Cassini).
+The most sensitive magnetometer instruments are mounted on long rigid structures called booms, deployed away from the craft (e.g., the Voyagers, Cassini).
 Many contaminant fields then decrease strongly with distance, while background fields appear unchanged.
 Two magnetometers may be mounted, one only partially down the boom.
 The vehicle body's fields will then appear different at the two distances, while background fields may or may not change significantly over such scales.
 Magnetometer booms for vector instruments must be rigid, to prevent additional flexing motions from appearing in the data.

 Some vehicles mount magnetometers on simpler, existing appendages, such as specially designed solar arrays (e.g., Mars Global Surveyor, Juno, MAVEN).
 This saves the cost and mass of a separate boom.
 However, a solar array must have its cells carefully implemented and tested to avoid becoming a contaminating field.